 Contact the office if you would like to volunteer.

 TFN Endorse NoJetsTO

-The Toronto Field Naturalists, an 800 member charitable organization of people who love and want to protect our natural environment, endorse the mission of NoJetsTO because of our concern with the impact of the expansion on wildlife that lives and breeds along the waterfront.
+The Toronto Field Naturalists, a charitable organization of people who love and want to protect our natural environment, endorse the mission of NoJetsTO because of our concern with the impact of the expansion on wildlife that lives and breeds along the waterfront.

 Read the full statement here

 The 115th Annual Audubon Christmas Bird Count will take place Dec 14, 2013 to January 5, 2014.
 The longest running Citizen Science survey in the world, Christmas Bird Count provides critical data on population trends.
 Tens of thousands of participants know that it is also a lot of fun.
 Data from the over 2,300 circles are entered after the count and become available to query under the Data & Research link.